39 of the Best Questions To Ask at the End of an Interview

-At the end of every job interview, the interviewer will likely ask you if you have any questions for them.
-At this stage, the answer is always yes.
-You are expected to ask a few good questions before wrapping up the interview.
-Keep in mind the interview isn't just about making your potential employer like you.
-It's also about finding out if you like the company and if you'd be a good fit.
-By asking genuine questions, you'll show the employer that you're interested and you care about the job.
-Keep reading for 39 great questions to ask as well as some tips on things to avoid.
+At the end of nearly every job interview, the interviewer will likely ask you if you have any questions for them.
+At this stage, it's a good idea to ask a few questions to learn more about the company and help you decide if the role would be a good fit.
+By asking genuine questions, you'll also show the employer that you're interested and you care about the job.
+In this article, we offer 39 of the best questions to ask as well as some tips on how to ask your own questions.

 Questions to ask at the end of a job interview